psau-edu-sa/hw1-iNawaf5/README.md

 - **Stronger Content Moderation:** Implement advanced moderation tools to maintain a positive community environment.

-## How to Contribute

-1. Fork the repository.
-2. Make your enhancements.
-3. Submit a pull request.

 ## Getting Started

 To run the project locally, follow these steps: